informatics-isi-edu/chaise/docs/dev-docs/dev-guide.md

 ### Alerts Provider
 `Alerts` also has its own provider created to have a consistent state at the app level when trying to show alerts from sub-components of the app.
 The provider here acts like a service that handles the functionality surrounding alerts.
 This provider also allows for showing alerts in multiple places without having duplicate alerts show in the wrong contexts.

+### Authn Provider
+`Authn` has its own provider that acts as a service to manage the logged in user and keep that user state consistent throughout the duration of using the app.
+Each app has to interact with the session to best inform the user of what actions they can take related to create, update and delete.

 ### Chaise Navbar
 The navbar for each Chaise app is the same style.
 It is loaded as part of the configuration phase in the app wrapper.
 All apps in Chaise can decide to show or hide the navbar as part of defining the `AppWrapper` component.

 ## Using Chaise through npm